xArisen/socially-social-app/README.md

 ## 📒 Workbench Notes

-- Continue reading through the Next 15 → Next 16 migration guide and follow up on any remaining framework changes as soon as the documentation review is complete.
 - Keep rolling out the RHF + Zod setup: finish converting the post actions first, then apply the same pattern across the rest of the application.
 - Carve out the Clerk login modal—and any similar UI—into dedicated parallel-route slots such as `@modal` whenever possible.
 - Review Suspense usage patterns once the `use cache` (PPR) guidance is finalized to ensure our caching strategy remains aligned.